GelukkigTurtle/sports-club-mgmt-sys-test/README.md

  "detail": "Handler dispatch failed; nested exception is java.lang.NoClassDefFoundError: Could not initialize class sun.awt.X11FontManager",'
 ```
 * All the forms does not have any constraints, it's necessary to add character limit, also to accept only numbers or decimals for PAYMENTS.
-* When the users tries to save an payment with string, the application throws the following error:
+* When the user tries to save a payment with a string, the application throws the following error:

 ```bash
 "detail": "JSON parse error: Cannot deserialize value of type `java.math.BigDecimal` from String \"cnadjncdancjad\": not a valid representation;